By Randy Flood, MA LLP, Director of the Men’s Resource Center

 Some individuals abuse family members for reasons inherent in their individuality, and sadly their victims discover there isn’t a situation specific to avoid these abusive behaviors.
 While these offenders often blame others or circumstances for their behavior, their chief problem is poor accountability and self-management.
 The escalation and cycle of abuse is only stopped when they work on themselves, rather than rationalizing it by focusing on what are often normative struggles and interactions of family life.
 Abusive behaviors do occur because individuals are abusive.

 It is important during this pandemic to highlight the situation specific form of abuse, not to excuse abusive behaviors, but to help us understand why domestic violence and child abuse are on the rise during these trying times.
-Many are struggling personally, having their own human resiliency eroded by isolation, job loss, homeschooling, sickness, and overall worry about the safety and stability as their community and country.
+Many are struggling personally, having their own human resiliency eroded by isolation, job loss, homeschooling, sickness, and overall worry about the safety and stability in their community and country.

 The situation specific lens provides us an opportunity to see and reach out to those who are struggling not only with their behavior, but suffering from the searing shame and guilt for behaving in ways they deemed unimaginable.
 And like a moss or fungi, shame grows in the dark and dies in the light.
 This is about coming out of the darkness of our secrets and into the healing light of sharing and support.
 This is merely about asking for help, rather than suffering alone.
 It’s learning about our humanity, our vulnerability, our triggers, and our remarkable human capacity to learn, cope and grow.